Residential Companion Meter for Irrigation Systems

 Why do I need a backflow preventer if I use a companion meter with an irrigation system, and how do I file the test results?

 Backflow preventers play an important role in protecting drinking-water supplies, and the annual testing is required by the Virginia Department of Health.
-Annual test results must be returned to Chesterfield County Utilities.
-The Backflow Prevention Assembly Test can be mailed to Chesterfield County Utilities, Cross Connection Control, P.O.
+Annual test results must be returned to Chesterfield County Utilities. backflow prevention assembly test (PDF) can be mailed to Chesterfield County Utilities, Cross Connection Control, P.O.
 Box 608, Chesterfield, VA 23832, emailed to Backflow or faxed to 804-751-4437.
-The Backflow Prevention Assembly Test Report can be found online at Utilities under Cross-Connection Control and Backflow Prevention Program.
 Call 804-748-1280 for more information.

 This information is presented in cooperation with the Chesterfield County Building Inspection Department.